MLA Titles — Formatting & Examples

 MLA Titles – In a Nutshell

-MLA titles are among the most sensitive part of an essay or write-up, and many students begin losing vital points from this section very early in the paper.
+MLA titles are among the most sensitive parts of an academic essay, and many students begin losing essential points from this section very early in the paper.
 For the best results, always remember that:

-• Most titles should be in italics or quotation marks.
+• Most titles should be in italics or quotation marks, depending on the type of work.

-• The titles of independent and self-contained sources, such as books, should often be italicized.
+• The titles of independent and self-contained sources like books and journals should often be italicized.

-• When citing sources that are part of longer works, like journal articles, use quotation marks around the titles of the sources.
+• When citing shorter sources like articles or poems, use quotation marks around the titles.

 Definition: MLA titles